 Best apps for the Samsung Galaxy Watch, Gear S3, and Sport

 Since Samsung is distributing these apps through its own Galaxy Apps store, we won't be able to provide links to them on this list.
 However, installing any of them is as easy as opening Galaxy Apps on your smartphone and tapping the "Install" button.
 The application will then be downloaded and transferred to your Samsung watch in no time.
+So, what are the best Gear S3 apps in 2018?

 If you want some customization on your smartwatch, Facer is the ultimate app for creating your own watch faces on Tizen, Android Wear, and watchOS.
 If you're not content with what's on offer on the Galaxy app store, in terms of faces, then this app is for you.
 Furthermore, even if you don't feel like creating and fine-tweaking your own face, Facer features a staggering collection of over 30,000 watch faces across all platforms, created by people from all over the world.
 And if you make your own, you can share it with the entire community as well.
 Facer Creator features a huge selection of watch hands, fonts, and background images to use in your custom designs.